Shopify/eng-intern-assessment-rails/README.md

 rails dev:cache
 ```

-Further, for an easier experience run the follow command to seed mock data into the DB:
+Further, for an easier experience run the following command to seed mock data into the DB:
 ```
 rails db:seed
 ```
-If you ever want to reset the data you can modify the seedfile and rerun rails db:seed
+If you ever want to reset the data you can modify the seed file and rerun ```rails db:seed```

-To completely clear out the database entries, the follow command can be used:
+To clean out the database entries, the following command can be used:
 ```
 rake db:reset
 ```